Payment for self-isolating (Test and Trace Support Payment)

 - University students or those in further or higher education are eligible to apply for a discretionary payment but must demonstrate a loss in income as a result of having to self-isolate and meet all of the other statutory and discretionary criteria

 - If you do not meet all of the above criteria you will not be eligible for a discretionary award.
-To check what financial support is available to you, please visit COVID-19 money and finance or email [email protected].
+To check what financial support is available to you, please email [email protected].

 There is limited funding from the government for the discretionary scheme.
 When the funding is spent, we will no longer be able to make awards, therefore we will monitor the scheme and may change the local criteria to ensure those in most need receive help.